opengeospatial/ogc-na-tools/docs/examples.md

     "path/to/profile.ttl" ;
 .

+# A dcfg:DomainConfiguration will be used for semantic entailment and validation (update_vocabs)
 _:conceptSchemes a dcat:Dataset, dcfg:DomainConfiguration ;
   dct:identifier "conceptSchemes" ;
   dct:description "Set of terms registered with OGC NA not covered by specialised domains" ;